-Limited locales sometimes witness drastic weather happenings such as thunderstorms, floods. cyclones, heatwaves, and cold spells embodying the extreme atmospheric situations [1].
+Limited locales sometimes witness drastic weather happenings such as thunderstorms, floods, cyclones, heatwaves, and cold spells embodying the extreme atmospheric situations [1].
 Meteorological parameter analysis is crucial in the fields of agriculture, epidemiology, and weather research for their respective advancements.
-Forecasting weather patterns and their influence on disease transmission analyzing vital necessitates factors like temperature, humidity, wind speed, rainfall, and atmospheric pressure [2].
+Forecasting weather patterns and their influence on disease transmission necessitates analyzing vital factors like temperature, humidity, wind speed, rainfall, and atmospheric pressure [2].

 The exploration of peak wind speeds within city limits is meaningful as it influences city structure, air freshness, and human satisfaction.
 Urban planning and design rely on crucial information about how wind velocity can be affected by the arrangement and density of buildings in urban areas.
-The analysis of wind speed variations within cities holds significance as it influences the assessment of air quality, thereby influencing human health and environmental well-being by facilitating the spread of detrimental air pollutants
+The analysis of wind speed variations within cities holds significance as it influences the assessment of air quality, thereby influencing human health and environmental well-being by facilitating the spread of detrimental air pollutants at increased velocities [3].
+Furthermore, analyzing the highest wind speeds is crucial when evaluating their impact on urban microenvironments, airflow, and renewable energy technology.